Become familiar with the dos and don’ts when handling batteries.

 Nickel-metal-hydride is considered non-toxic and the only concern is the electrolyte.
 Although toxic to plants, nickel is not harmful to humans.
 Lithium-ion is similarly benign — the battery contains little toxic material.
 Nevertheless, caution is required when working with a damaged battery.
 When handling a spilled battery, do not touch your mouth, nose and eyes, and wash your hands thoroughly.

 Keep small batteries out of children’s reach.
 Children younger than four are most likely to swallow batteries, and the most common types ingested are button cells.
-The battery often gets stuck in the esophagus (the tube that passes food) and the electrical current burns the surrounding tissue.
+The battery often gets stuck in the esophagus (the tube that passes food).
+Water or saliva creates an electrical current that can trigger a chemical reaction producing hydroxide, a caustic ion that can cause serious burns the surrounding tissue.
 Doctors often misdiagnose the symptoms, which can show as fever, vomiting, poor appetite and weariness.
 Batteries that make it through the esophagus often move through the digestive tract with little or no lasting damage.
 The concern of a parent is not only to choose safe toys, but also to keep small batteries away from young children.

 Charging batteries in living quarters should be safe.
 This also applies to lead acid.
 Ventilate the dwellings regularly as you would a kitchen when cooking.
 Lead acid produces some hydrogen gas but the amount is minimal when charged correctly.
 Hydrogen gas is explosive and one would need a concentration of 4% to create an explosion.
 This level would only be achieved if large lead acid batteries were charged in a sealed room.